 - Whistle blowing policy - encourages RNIB’s representatives (staff, volunteers, trustees) to raise any concerns related to the direct activities, or the supply chains of, the organisation without fear of reprisals.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.

-- Safeguarding policy - ensures people accessing RNIB’s services are not harmed in any way through the organisations actions.
-The policy promotes an understanding and awareness of safeguarding with customers (or their representatives, parents, carers) and RNIB’s representatives and covers the process for raising concerns about possible abuse or neglect by a staff member, volunteer or any other person.
+- Safeguarding policies - ensure people accessing RNIB’s services are not harmed in any way through the organisations actions.
+The policies promote an understanding and awareness of safeguarding with customers (or their representatives, parents, carers) and RNIB’s representatives and covers the process for raising concerns about possible abuse or neglect by a staff member, volunteer or any other person.

-- Recruitment policy and procedure – Where external agencies are used to support recruitment RNIB will only engage with recruitment agencies which share our commitment towards anti-slavery and the prevention of human trafficking.
+- Safer recruitment policy - Where external agencies are used to support recruitment RNIB will only engage with recruitment agencies which share our commitment towards anti-slavery and the prevention of human trafficking.

 RNIB representatives are required to familiarise themselves with this statement, our supplier code of conduct and our Modern Slavery and Human Trafficking policy.
 Specific training on eradicating slave labour or human trafficking is available, on request, to relevant members of staff.
 Any queries or questions must be directed to the procurement team who will be happy to assist.